kevinfjbecker/wordle-toolkit/readme.md

 }
 ```

-The ```respons``` corresponds to the colors marking in the letters guessed in a Wordle game.
+The ```response``` corresponds to the colors marking in the letters guessed in a Wordle game.

-* 0: black -- not contained in the word
+* 0: grey -- not contained in the word
 * 1: yellow -- contained but misplaced
 * 2: green -- in its correct position

+Notes on wordle responses for duplicate letter in guesses:

+* the second instance of a  letter will be grey if both are out of place
+* the unmatched letter will be grey if the other is correctly placed

 ## Wordlists